Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 “The useful tutorials in Simcenter STAR-CCM+ walk you through many aspects of CFD,” says Sloan.
 “Simcenter STAR-CCM+ features the best help of any ‘help’ files I have seen in any program.”

 Sloan says that without Simcenter STAR-CCM+, Oregon Tech would not have a CFD technology elective.
 Having students create their own program with meshing and convergence mechanisms is cumbersome and unnecessary in today’s world.
 This CFD class allows students to link their testing knowledge to modeling, which makes them more well-rounded engineers.
 The main obstacle for students is understanding internal procedures as well as coding, but through this course they experience a broader range of CFD in a shorter time frame.

 “I don’t have a lot of time to devote to prepping specific coursework,” says Sloan.
 “I am very pleased with the tutorials that allow me to teach them the basics, and I find being able to slow it down over a four-week time period allows me to fill in the blanks of why they are pushing each button.
-My guidance, combined with articles, videos, and additional tutorials from Siemens PLM Software, allows my students to really run with the software, motivates them to investigate their set up and learn the logic behind the steps.
+My guidance, combined with articles, videos, and additional tutorials from Siemens Digital Industries Software, allows my students to really run with the software, motivates them to investigate their set up and learn the logic behind the steps.

 “Without the support of Siemens Digital Industries Software, I could not do this elective.
 They have been very available to both me and my students in working through individual problems such as how to choose a laptop for CFD.
 CFD is now truly publicly available, with no doctorate required.”